 Melasma Laser Treatment

-What Is Melasma & What Are The Causes Of It?
+What is Melasma & What Are The Causes of It?

 Melasma is a chronic pigment disorder which causes dark, discolored patches on the skin that typically affects Asian females.
 It’s also known as chloasma, or the “mask of pregnancy”.
 This condition is much more common in women than in men, though men can get it too.
-According to the American Academy of Dermatology, 90% of people who develop melasma are women.
+According to the American Academy of Dermatology, 90% of people who develop Melasma are women.

 To date, there is no exact cause that has been found that directly causes this condition.
-At M Aesthetic Clinic, however, we are proud to deliver a highly effective treatment regime that can reverse the effects of melasma as much as possible.
+At M Aesthetic Clinic, however, we are proud to deliver a highly effective Melasma treatment regime that can reverse the effects of Melasma as much as possible.
 This allows those affected by the condition to regain their confidence and feel good about themselves again.

 Although there is no exact cause found, it is thought that several factors may predispose a person to develop this condition.
 These include:

 - Exposure to UV rays